ged-yuko/XmlKeyRefCompletion/README.md

 # XmlKeyRefCompletion
-VisualStudio extension for xml autocompletion based on keyref constraints from Xsd Schema
+Experimental VisualStudio extension for Xml autocompletion based on keyref constraints from Xsd Schema